truenas/documentation/content/SCALE/SCALETutorials/Apps/StableApps/SyncthingStable.md

 ### Networking Settings
 Accept the default port numbers in **Web Port for Syncthing**, **TCP Port for Syncthing** and **UDP Port for Syncthing**.
-The SCALE Syncthing chart app listens on port **20910**.
+The TrueNAS Syncthing stable app listens on port **20910**.
 The default TCP port is **20978** and the default UDP port is **20979**.
 Before changing default ports and assigning new port numbers, refer to the TrueNAS [default port list](https://www.truenas.com/docs/references/defaultports/) for a list of assigned port numbers.
 To change the port numbers, enter a number within the range 9000-65535.

-{{< trueimage src="/images/SCALE/Apps/InstallSyncthingChartsNetworking.png" alt="Syncthing (Chart) Network Configuration" id="Syncthing (Chart) Network Configuration" >}}
+{{< trueimage src="/images/SCALE/Apps/InstallSyncthingChartsNetworking.png" alt="Syncthing (stable) Network Configuration" id="Syncthing (stable) Network Configuration" >}}

 We recommend not selecting **Host Network**.
 This binds to the host network.

 ### Advanced DNS Settings
 Syncthing does not require configuring advanced DNS options.
 Accept the default settings or click **Add** to the right of **DNS Options** to enter the option name and value.

 {{< trueimage src="/images/SCALE/Apps/InstallSyncthingChartsAddAdvanceDNSOptions.png" alt="Syncthing Add Advanced DNS Options" id="Syncthing Add Advanced DNS Options" >}}